Cyboars: Characters

-Anthar, also known by the codename Airboar, is a pilot described as having an ego bigger than the seven galaxies combined.
+Anthar, also known by the codename "Airboar", is their ship's portly pilot described as having an ego bigger than the seven galaxies combined.
 His powers include cyboarnetics that let him turn into a missile-firing, supersonic jet.

+Dr. Genetti is the genial eccentric genius head scientist of C.O.R.E.
+(Cybernetic Organisms Robotic Engineering) who combined human and Stygorian technology to save their lives and now helps them on their mission on Earth.
+Genetti is also the one who, much to their initial annoyance, redubbed the Wylde Pack the Cyboars and insisted on giving them silly superhero codenames.

+Glitch is an orphan boy who was once one of the children enslaved by Stagorex who used him as a spy, but now he is the loyal and daring young sidekick of the Cyboars.

 Episode list

 The Cyboars website states that 31 episodes have been made, however no information about the twenty-six episodes following the first five is given on the website.

 Reception

 According to an article on the Cyboars website, the show exceeded 500,000 on-demand downloads six weeks after the launch of the first five episodes, and became the fastest growing series on the Kabillion network.